Kaf1018Zhang/Power_Outages_Analysis/README.md

 The p-value threshold/Significant Level is set at 0.05 rather than 0.01 to make it easier to reject the null hypothesis, ensuring that the fairness of the model is treated more strictly.

 Result:
-The p-value is 0.15.
+The observed value is 0.15.
+The p-value is 0.1189.
 So we fail to rehject the null hypothesis.
 I could believe my model is more likely to be fair in its approach to events that were caused by hurricanes and those that were not.

 <iframe
   src="data/f10.html"